May 9 riots: First anniversary

 The first anniversary of the May 9 riots was marked with various events and ceremonies.
 A "Black Day" was observed on the anniversary of the incidents in schools and other educational institutions across Rawalpindi.
 The district administration of Rawalpindi announced the observance of "Black Day" with an official notification.

 A delegation of Pakistan Federal Union of Journalists (PFUJ) and Punjab Union of Journalists visited Jinnah House in Lahore on the occasion of the first anniversary.
 He condemned the desecration of the memorials of Pakistan's martyrs and expressed outrage over Attack on the Corps Commander House, Lahore.

 The PTI held public gatherings and processions on the first anniversary of the May 9 events, demanding the release of the party's founding chairman, Imran Khan, and other arrested leaders and workers.

 A PTI spokesperson criticized the government for "using excessive force against PTI under the pretext of a false flag operation on May 9, 2023, to crush the party," and vowed that they would continue their "peaceful movement to uphold the supremacy of the Constitution and achieve Haqiqi Azadi".
 Imran Khan announced plans to take legal action to obtain CCTV footage of the May 9 riots, which he claims could expose the true perpetrators.
-This footage has been missing since May 9, and the authorities have yet to release any evidence proving that PTI leadership or workers were involved in the violent riots.
+The government released "exclusive" video footage of the riots and attacks on military installations in November 2024.
 In response to the call given by PTI, Prime Minister Shehbaz Sharif decided to pay homage to the country's martyrs on May 9.
 A ceremony was organized in Jinnah Convention Centre in honor of the martyrs.

-Human rights advocates say that political repression has increased in Pakistan since the riots.
-He maintains that the situation has worsened since the attack on the military installations.
+Human rights advocates say that political repression has increased in Pakistan since the riots, maintaining that the situation has worsened since the attack on the military installations.